DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 IMPLEMENTATION PHASE:

-Think about the above requirements and work out a simplified data model suitable for use with MongoDB.
+Think about the above requirements and work out a simplified data model suitable for use with [MongoDB].
 Also produce a Mermaid diagram so it is understandable in a relational format.
-Feel free to change labels to be more clear if needed if they are more logical.
+Feel free to change labels or column names to be more clear if needed if they are more logical.
 The data model should be in a single, downloadable file using markdown formatting.

 VERIFICATION AND COMPLETION PHASE: